-- 6.1 All complaints must first be addressed to the following people in the order indicated below: - a) To the school principal or centre director when a complaint concerns a decision made by the staff of a school or centre, or to the director of the service from which the decision initially originated.
-Should the complaint concern the school principal, the centre director or the director of a service, the complainant may proceed to the following step as outlined below. - b) To the director of school affairs and school organization who will accompany the complainant in trying to find a solution; - c) To the director general or the assistant director general. - If a complainant is dissatisfied with the manner in which their complaint was handled or with its outcome, they must address a written complaint to the secretary general. - 6.3 Upon reception of a written complaint, the secretary general will ensure that: - a) due process has been followed (as defined in section 6.1); - b) the parties concerned are informed that a complaint has been received; - Notwithstanding the above, the student ombudsman may take up a complaint at any stage if they consider that an intervention is necessary to prevent harm from being caused to the complainant.
+- 6.1 All complaints must first be addressed to the following people in the order indicated below: - a) To the school principal or centre director when a complaint concerns a decision made by the staff of a school or centre, or to the director of the service from which the decision initially originated: - b) To the director of schools who will accompany the complainant in trying to find a solution; - c) To the director general or the assistant director general. - If a complainant is dissatisfied with the manner in which their complaint was handled or with its outcome, they must address a written complaint to the secretary general. - 6.3 Upon reception of a written complaint, the secretary general will ensure that: - a) due process has been followed (as defined in section 6.1); - b) the parties concerned are informed that a complaint has been received; - Notwithstanding the above, the student ombudsman may take up a complaint at any stage if they consider that an intervention is necessary to prevent harm from being caused to the complainant.